Codelco CEO: $100 billion mining investment in Chile by 2020 unlikely

-SANTIAGO (Reuters) - Chile’s goal of attracting $100 billion in mining investment by 2020 is unlikely to be achieved because of setbacks to several planned mining and energy projects, Thomas Keller, chief executive of state copper giant Codelco, said on Thursday.
+SANTIAGO (Reuters) - Chile’s goal of attracting $100 billion in mining investment by 2020 is unlikely to materialize due to surprising setbacks in several mining and energy projects planned in the Andean country, Thomas Keller, the CEO of state copper giant Codelco said on Thursday.

-Many analysts had already called the target unfeasible, citing Chile’s ballooning energy problems, dwindling ore grades and volatile world copper prices -- all of which may cause companies to reconsider projects.
+Many analysts had already called the target unfeasible, citing world No. 1 copper producer Chile’s ballooning energy problems, dwindling ore grades and volatile world copper prices that may cause firms to reconsider projects.

-On Tuesday, Chile’s top court rejected the planned $5 billion Central Castilla thermoelectric power plant, citing environmental reasons and potentially jeopardizing a string of new mines planned in the mineral-rich Atacama region.
+On Tuesday, Chile’s top court rejected the planned $5 billion Central Castilla thermoelectric power plant, citing environmental reasons, potentially jeopardizing a string of new mines planned in the mineral-rich Atacama region.

 “Indeed some projects have already been delayed and likely won’t be achieved in line with what was originally programmed,” he added.

-Chile, once Latin America’s investor darling, is also experiencing an increase in environmental and social opposition to mega projects that is gaining traction in courtrooms.
+Chile, once Latin America’s investor darling, is also experiencing a rise in environmental and social opposition to mega projects that is gaining traction in courtrooms.

 While mining helped Chile’s economy grow 5.4 percent in the first half of this year, the country has the highest level of income inequality among the 34 OECD countries, according to a report by the body last year, and many Chileans feel they have been left out of the country’s copper boom.